OrrYakobi/TicTacToe/README.md

 ```
 >> java -version
 ```
-If you do not have Java intalled, you can install it [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+If you do not have Java installed, you can install it [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

 ## Setup
 1. Clone the project to your machine
-2. From within the porject directory, compile the program
+2. From within the project directory, compile the program
 ```
 >> javac TicTacToe.java
 ```